 - Color Variations: Feel free to play around with color combinations for your granny square.
 Using a variety of colors can help you create themed designs, perfect for different seasons, holidays, or events.

-- Finishing Touches: Once your square is complete, take the time to finish it carefully.
+- Finishing Touches: Once your crochet skull granny square is complete, take the time to finish it carefully.
 Weave in any loose ends securely to prevent fraying, and consider blocking the finished square to enhance its shape.
 Blocking can help even out stitches and give your work a more polished, professional look.

 🧵 Pattern FAQs